Ford pushes for factory restart amid coronavirus outbreak, union not so sure

 Union spokesman Brian Rothenberg said Thursday that the UAW is reviewing Ford's announcement "with great concern and caution."

-The company says it's aiming to reopen its factory in Hermosillo, Mexico, on April 6, followed by its Dearborn, Michigan, truck plant, Kentucky truck plant in Louisville, the Ohio Assembly Plant near Cleveland, and the Transit van line at the Kansas City plant on April 14.
+The company says it's aiming to reopen its factory in Hermosillo, Mexico, on April 6, followed on April 14 by its Dearborn, Michigan, truck plant, Kentucky truck plant in Louisville, the Ohio Assembly Plant near Cleveland, and the Transit van line at the Kansas City, Missouri, plant.

-The company also wants to reopen parts-making plants to feed the assembly factories on the same day.
+The company also wants to reopen U.S. parts-making plants in Michigan, Missouri, Kentucky and Ohio to feed the assembly factories on the same day.

 Ford says in a prepared statement that it will introduce additional safety measures to protect workers, but said it would give details later.
+"We will continue to assess public health conditions as well as supplier readiness and will adjust plans as necessary," the company said.

 The Ford decision comes as the number of people infected by the virus spikes in Michigan.
 On Wednesday the state reported at least 2,294 infections and that the number of deaths nearly doubled from 24 to 43.